Rental Property Depreciation | Residential Landlords Depreciation Guide

 Modified Accelerated Cost Recovery System

 The MACRS allows real estate investors to deduct their fixed assets at an accelerated rate in the initial years of the asset life.
-With this method of deduction, you can take larger deductions in the early years but then the deductions are reduced in the later years.
+You can take larger deductions in the early years but then the deductions are reduced in the later years with this method of deduction.

 Straight Line Real Estate Depreciation